-Prepares the advance practice nurse for the clinical application of pharmacotherapies of pharmacology, pharmacodynamics, pharmacokinetics, and complementary and alternative medicines across the lifespan.
+Prepares the advance practice nurse for the clinical application of pharmacotherapies of pharmacology, pharmacodynamics, pharmacokinetics and complementary and alternative medicines across the lifespan.
 Legal and ethical considerations of prescription-writing privileges are discussed.

-NSG 526: Practicum I: Pediatric Health
+NSG 526: Pediatric Health

-Time Allotment: 5 credits (120 practicum) Prerequisites: NSG 522
+Time Allotment: 5 credits (120 practicum) Prerequisites: NSG 522 Advanced Health Assessment

 Focuses on the integration of advanced assessment skills, nursing process, applied theory and evidence-based research in primary care management of the pediatric client population and family unit.
-The student will become increasingly independent in her/his clinical decision-making skills and ability to manage client health concerns in a practice setting.
+The student will become increasingly independent in clinical decision-making skills and the ability to manage client health concerns in a practice setting.

-NSG 528: Practicum II: Women's Health
+NSG 528: Women's Health

-Time Allotment: 2 credits (60 practicum) Prerequisites: NSG 522
+Time Allotment: 2 credits (60 practicum) Prerequisites: NSG 522 Advanced Health Assessment

 Focuses on the integration of advanced assessment skills, nursing process, applied theory and evidence-based research in primary care of women's health throughout the lifespan in diverse populations.
-The student will become increasingly independent in her/his clinical decision-making skills and ability to manage client health concerns in a practice setting.
+The student will become increasingly independent in clinical decision-making skills and the ability to manage client health concerns in a practice setting.

-NSG 540: Practicum III: Adult/Gerontology Health
+NSG 540: Adult and Gerontology Health (A)